maxalencar/nodejs-loopback-mongo-angular/README.md

-# Simple Microservices using Angular 8, Loopback 4, Loopback 3 (Active) and MongoDB
+# Simple Microservices using NodeJS with Loopback 4, Loopback 3 (Active), MongoDB and Angular

 ## Prerequisite